List of Auckland railway stations

 This is a list of the railway stations in the public transport network of Auckland.
 It includes closed and planned stations.
-Auckland has 13 fare zones, with some zone overlap areas.
+Auckland has nine fare zones, with some zone overlap areas.
 The routes shown pass into and out of central, western, eastern, and southern zones.

 Ownership and operation

 Station platforms on the Auckland suburban network are owned by KiwiRail, who are responsible for building stations.
 Structures on the platforms (station buildings, shelters, lights, signage etc.) are owned by Auckland Transport, who are responsible for the operation and maintenance of stations.

-Britomart Station, Newmarket Railway Station and New Lynn Transport Centre are owned and managed by Auckland Transport.
+Waitematā Station, Newmarket Railway Station and New Lynn Transport Centre are owned and managed by Auckland Transport.

 Ticket office and platform staff, as well as train operating staff, are employed by Auckland One Rail.

 Train services using stations in Auckland include suburban trains, which are owned by Auckland Transport and operated by Auckland One Rail, as well as the Northern Explorer long-distance train to Wellington and Te Huia train to Hamilton, both operated by KiwiRail.